omranjamal/Casus/README.md

 ### randomize (_$input_ [, _$secure_])
-Takes a Array or String and returns a randomied version of it.
+Takes a Array or String and returns a randomized version of it.

 **Parameters**
 - _array/string_ `$input`